VictoriaMetrics/VictoriaMetrics/docs/guides/guide-vmanomaly-vmalert.md

 <br>Check out if the anomaly score is high for datapoints you think are anomalies.
 If not, you can try other parameters in the config file or try other model type.

 As you may notice a lot of data shows anomaly score greater than 1.
-It is expected as we just started to scrape and store data and there are not sufficient datapoints to train on.
+It is expected as we just started to scrape and store data and there are not enough datapoints to train on.
 Just wait for some more time for gathering more data to see how well this particular model can find anomalies.
 In our configs we put 2 days of data required.
 ### Actual value from input query with predicted `yhat` metric.
 Query: `yhat`
 ![Yhat](guide-vmanomaly-yhat.png "yhat")